EdulaneDotCo/React-Native/README.md

 - **LeetCode/HackerRank:** Solve problems related to future technologies and trends.
 - **DSA Focus:** Review principles of staying current with industry advancements.
 - **Interview Planning:** Discuss future trends and their implications for React Native development.

+**Tips and Tricks for Unit Testing and ESLint**

+**Unit Testing Tips:**

+1. **Use Jest for React Native:** Jest is the recommended testing framework for React Native due to its ease of use and integration with React.
+It provides built-in assertions and mocking capabilities.
+1. **Write Testable Code:** Design your components and functions to be easily testable by keeping them small, focused, and with minimal side effects.
+This makes writing and maintaining tests easier.
+1. **Mock Dependencies:** Use Jest's mocking capabilities to isolate the unit you're testing from external dependencies like APIs or databases.
+This ensures that your tests focus on the component or function itself.
+1. **Test Edge Cases:** Don’t just test the happy path.
+Ensure you cover edge cases and error scenarios to make your application more robust.
+1. **Use Snapshot Testing:** Utilize Jest’s snapshot testing to track changes to your UI components.
+This helps in catching unintended changes in the UI over time.
+1. **Automate Testing:** Integrate unit tests into your CI/CD pipeline to automatically run tests on every commit and pull request.
+This helps catch issues early in the development process.

+**ESLint Tips:**

+1. **Configure ESLint Properly:** Start with a base configuration suitable for React Native and adjust rules according to your project's coding standards.
+Use .eslintrc.js for customizable configurations.
+1. **Use ESLint Plugins:** Incorporate plugins like eslint-plugin-react and eslint-plugin-react-native to enforce React-specific and React Native-specific linting rules.
+1. **Enable Prettier Integration:** Integrate Prettier with ESLint for consistent code formatting.
+Use eslint-config-prettier to disable formatting rules that conflict with Prettier.
+1. **Define Code Style Rules:** Establish and enforce a consistent code style by defining rules for spacing, indentation, and naming conventions.
+This improves code readability and maintainability.
+1. **Run ESLint in Your IDE:** Set up ESLint in your code editor to get real-time feedback on code quality and style violations as you write code.
+1. **Review and Update Rules Regularly:** Regularly review and update your ESLint rules to adapt to changes in coding practices and project requirements.
+Ensure the rules align with the team’s coding guidelines.

+By following these tips, you can enhance your testing practices and maintain high-quality, clean code throughout your React Native projects.